This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Ongoing expansion and development in the pharmaceutical sector is shaping, and transforming, the competitive landscape globally.
 The industry’s markedly dynamic nature is reflected in a range of activity, from the development of innovative products that are redefining pharmaceutical markets to large-scale mergers with potential competitive effects in multiple jurisdictions.
 Not surprisingly, this has attracted the attention of competition authorities worldwide.

 For its part, the Canadian Competition Bureau (the Bureau), in its administration and enforcement of the federal Competition Act (the Act), has turned its eye to the competitive implications of activity in the industry in Canada.
-Key recent developments include the finalisation of the Bureau's updated Intellectual Property Enforcement Guidelines, which cover the interface with intellectual property (IP) laws generally but now include extensive guidance specific to the pharmaceutical industry.
+Key recent developments include the finalisation of the Bureau’s updated Intellectual Property Enforcement Guidelines, which cover the interface with intellectual property (IP) laws generally but now include extensive guidance specific to the pharmaceutical industry.
 Through these guidelines and other commentary, the Bureau has become more vocal in identifying the potential anticompetitive effects of specific conduct such as pay-for-delay settlements and product-switching, while fielding a significant number of merger review applications.
-In addition to providing much-needed clarity on the Bureau's approach to IP, these developments signify an intensifying focus on pharmaceuticals, even as the Bureau pursues a stated interest in supporting innovation.
-As such, the potential for scrutiny under competition laws will continue to be a key consideration for stakeholders as the industry evolves.
+In addition to providing much-needed clarity on the Bureau’s approach to IP, these developments signify an intensifying focus on pharmaceuticals, even as the Bureau pursues a stated interest in supporting innovation.
+The Bureau has continued to signal its intent to focus on the industry, and the inclusion of reference to the pharmaceutical industry in a recent parliamentary report calling on the Bureau to investigate industry practices may mean that a higher percentage of complaints will result in investigations in future.1 As such, the potential for scrutiny under competition laws will continue to be a key consideration for stakeholders as the industry evolves.

 IP and the Competition Act: the Bureau’s updated Intellectual Property Enforcement Guidelines